 Attire and Supplies Needed for Class

-Supplies Needed For Dance Class 2014 - click here for a pdf formatbuy valium no prescription
+Attire and Supplies Needed for Class 2015-4 – click here for a pdf format

 Nothing special required for this class for a dress code other than comfortable clothing, light soled tennis shoes and no denim.